jordanswp/parking-app-exercise/README.md

 }
 ```

-And upon a vehicle leaving, the respective lot will be vacated and the parking fee would be calculated.
+And upon a vehicle leaving, the respective lot will be vacated and the parking fee would be calculated, with the parking fee being $2/hr and $1/hr for cars and motorcycles respectively.
+The parking fee will be rounded up to the nearest dollar.

 When a particular parking lot is full, vehicles would be rejected from entering the car park.